mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 1
 ```

-More detailed information about the Pages involved and the Cells compared cannot be obtained easily.
+We can't get more detailed information about pages and cells from the EXPLAIN output.
-I dug into the code and [added](https://github.com/mrsuh/sqlite-index/blob/main/sqlite.patch) output to track all the Pages and Cells read during the search.
+I dug into the code and [added](https://github.com/mrsuh/sqlite-index/blob/main/sqlite.patch) functions to track all the Pages and Cells read during the search.
 Example of code:
 ```c
 if (sqlite3DebugIsBtreeIndexSeekEnabled()) {